Ratatouille risotto - a creamy, flavourful vegetarian risotto loaded with ratatouille vegetables. Post sponsored by Essential Cuisine.

-Heat one tablespoon of the olive oil in a pan and add the onion, aubergine, pepper, courgette, mushrooms, garlic and a pinch of salt.
+- Heat one tablespoon of the olive oil in a pan and add the onion, aubergine, pepper, courgette, mushrooms, garlic and a pinch of salt.
 Cook over a low heat, stirring regularly, for about half an hour until all of the vegetables are soft and most of the excess liquid has evaporated.

-Meanwhile, heat the remaining tablespoon of oil in a separate pan and add the risotto rice.
+- Meanwhile, heat the remaining tablespoon of oil in a separate pan and add the risotto rice.
 Stir for a minute then add the tomato puree and the white wine if using and stir until the wine has evaporated.
 Add some of the stock, give it a stir and bring it up to a gentle simmer.

-Stir in the parmesan, creme fraiche, basil, cooked vegetables and some salt and pepper.
+- Stir in the parmesan/nutritional yeast, creme fraiche, basil, cooked vegetables and some salt and pepper.
 Check the seasoning and serve.

 This post is sponsored by Essential Cuisine, thank you for supporting the brands that allow me to continue doing what I love – playing with food and making a mess of my kitchen.